Archivist Daily Life

 The itinerant Eremites and Cenobites and Abbots who have ventured hundreds of miles from their homeland on quests to gather Eldertech relics will allow themselves to shed a single tear upon spotting the great Basilica of Zenyecroat looming above the bethels.
 Their warrior-monks cannot hope to walk every pace on the Million Step Path, but they still return after decades, having wandered as far as they could in service to the day when the future and the past close on themselves in a circle, and their generation can fight a final battle with fate to ascend to paradise.

 Apparently, such grand vistas were not of much interest for any of the rural Archivist ethnic groups like Zhavits or Fyuts or Wozh-kin.
 Provincial folk like the Ruscolna family and their peasant charges dwelled exactly as they needed to, as far as they were concerned.
 The mastery of the self according to the Zenyecroat creed was more grand than any need to see the seat of their ponderous religion.
 Every rural Archivist, no matter the ethnic group, believes that no exterior sense of awe could equal the satisfaction of inner peace and a quiet life.
-The irony of such ‘quiet’ lives nevertheless building magisterial settlements like Etherea and Aegis, tinkering madly on Eldertech in Luminos, or striking off to travel Dema at large, is apparently lost on them all.
+The irony of such ‘quiet’ lives nevertheless building magisterial settlements like Etherea and Aegis, tinkering madly on Eldertech in Luminos, or striking off to travel Dema at large under the most profoundly dangerous conditions, is apparently lost on them all.

 After barely five weeks, the time arrived when the High Zdarlatyi Council ordered the expulsion of all foreigners from the Athenaeum once more.
 My visitor’s protection would end.
 Yet, surely investigating Etherea was the real concern for a scholar like myself to seek out!
 I could not write an account of the Athenaeum without stepping foot in one of the great domains.
 But how to reach the city?
 My efforts led me to travel in the company of one Emissary Flavius.